-This is not-so-secretly for the benefit of my clients, who often want to envision the details of their web design before we get started.
-Google fonts are free and open source.
+If you’re starting a web design project, the following font pairings can help you envision the details of your web design beforehand.
+Google Fonts are free and open source.
 This means your web designer can easily find and use them on your website.
 This article will also teach you a few rules of thumb to pair typefaces on your own like a pro.

 How to Pair Fonts for Web Design